-Fuel price rise threatens consumer spending
+Fuel hikes threaten consumer spending

-The cost of fuel has reached a three-and-a-half-year high putting more pressure on consumers already squeezed incomes.
+The price of fuel has hit a three-and-a-half-year high as the price of oil continues to climb, putting more pressure on consumers.

-At the pumps, the average price of petrol has risen to 127.22p a litre and diesel to 129.96p a litre, following a rapid rise in the oil price.
+The average price of petrol has risen to 127.22p a litre and diesel to 129.96p a litre, following a rapid rise in the oil price.

-Recent data suggests the year-long squeeze on incomes has begun to ease, with wages growing faster than prices.
+Recent figures suggest a squeeze on incomes has begun to ease, with wages growing faster than prices.

-But rising fuel prices threaten to prevent inflation slowing more quickly.
+However, rising fuel prices threaten to prevent inflation slowing.

-"Things have started to look better for the UK consumer recently, with inflationary pressures easing and real wage growth finally started picking up," said George Salmon equity analyst at Hargreaves Lansdown.
+"Things have started to look better for the UK consumer recently, with inflationary pressures easing and real wage growth finally started picking up," said George Salmon, equity analyst at Hargreaves Lansdown.

 However, he said, that drivers had noticed the impact of higher fuel prices at the pumps.